 It is important to use a digital scale accurate to at least the nearest tenth when making soap.
 You can follow my recipe below, or if you decide to change it up at all, you can use a soap calculator like this one from brambleberry to calculate the measurements.

-With all soap bars, you have the option of adding in essential oils to change the scent, coloring or adding dried flowers.
+Just like with cold process soap bars, you have the option of adding in essential oils to change the scent, coloring or adding dried flowers.

 Homemade Glycerin Soap Ingredients